 When the band toured the UK for the second time in 1968 Don brought with him a ‘rough mix’ tape of their new album, Strictly Personal, which they’d just finished recording.
 This tape was shared with John Peel who was allowed to share it further with his friends at One Stop Records.

 Based in South Molton Street in London One Stop Records was THE hip place to get all the latest records of the hottest new bands of the late 1960s and early 1970s.
 They specialised in supplying imports of the best new US bands making their albums available weeks, or even months before the album was officially released in the UK.
+(It’s where I bought my import copy of ‘Strictly Personal).

 The guys at One Stop took the tape to IBC Studios where they had three acetates produced.
 One for themselves, one for John Peel and a third which went to a regular customer at the shop and Beefheart fan.